How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 Step 5: Make Your Business Info Match Everywhere Online

-This part is boring, but it matters.
+For example, this part may feel boring, but it matters.

 What to check